markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ![Minstrel 4th with YM2149 sound card](minstrel_4th_with_sound_card.jpg)

 The card supports the General Instruments AY-3-8910, the Yamaha 2149, and (with an adaptor) the General Instruments AY-3-8912.
-However, from the point of sound generation, the three cards are indistinguishable.
+However, from the point of sound generation, the three chips are indistinguishable.
 Below I refer to the AY-3-8910 chip, only because that is the sound chip I have.
 Either of the others will work equally well.

 ## Building the Card